 As a matter of fact, a study conducted by McKinsey & Company indicated that consumer behavior in Jakarta is less likely to be influenced by branding and image in contrast to Surabaya.
 In addition, the consumers in Surabaya are also reported as more likely to seek recommendations from family and friends prior to making purchasing decisions, especially when it comes to fast-moving consumer goods.

 Mobile marketing is the new frontier

-With over 132 million internet users, Indonesia is anticipated to be the fourth largest internet market by 2020 based on the number of users.
-Furthermore, majority of the web traffic in the country is through mobile with 72 percent.
+With over 175.4 million internet users, Indonesia is the fourth largest internet market by 2020 based on the number of users.
+Furthermore, a majority of the web traffic in the country is through mobile with 98 percent.
 Thus, Indonesia offers numerous opportunities for brands looking to connect to a new, mobile-centric consumer base, and it is also worthy of attention for other developing markets.

 A study conducted by Google and Ipsos found that the rising usage of smartphones influences the shopping habits of Indonesians, and that mobile plays a major role in users’ online and in-store purchase behaviors.
 For instance, 98 percent of mobile users in Indonesia have researched brands and products on their smartphones, which often has an impact on their final purchases.
 Furthermore, 80 percent of Indonesians change their purchase decisions after consulting their smartphones.

 Aside from having an impact on decision-making, smartphones have also changed the way Indonesians actually make their purchases with 59 percent of consumers making online purchases weekly and 39 percent doing so monthly.

 In these circumstances, whenever consumers pick up their mobile devices with the aim of searching or making a purchase, brands have a tremendous opportunity to be present and be helpful with relevant content.